DuckTapeKiller/horme/README.md

 >
 > **Example Query:**
 > > “I want to write an essay on modern art, help me find which of my notes can help me.”
+>
+> No data leaves your machine.
+No API keys.
+No cloud.
+Just your models, your notes, your rules.
+But if you still want to use cloud models, they are available in settings.

 ---